 The sisters of my mother’s father and my mother’s mother both passed away this month within weeks of each other.

-Interestingly, on that ominous night of her passing, my grand-aunt told her daughter that she had the opportunity to witness President Obama serve his terms as a president – and she was satisfied.
+On that fateful night of her passing, my grand-aunt told her daughter that she had the opportunity to witness President Obama serve his terms as a president.

 I remember seeing the thoroughbred Secretariat run and win.
-I used to run to get autographs from the jockeys as they were on their way back to clubhouse.
-I even got the autograph of the first female jockey, I met, Robin Smith who later married Fred Astaire.
+I used to run to get autographs from the jockeys as they were on their way back to the clubhouse.
+I even got the signature of the first female jockey I met, Robin Smith, who later married Fred Astaire.

 I had a knack for picking winners too.
 I’d start with the name.
 The name told me about the horses’ personality.
 I’d look at the size of their rear and take into consideration the condition of the track – on a dry day – slimmer horses can fly.
 A muddy track – the thoroughbreds with the big rears use those muscles to their advantage.

 I played the horses right up until Ruffian broke his leg at Belmont racetrack in New York.
 My mind couldn’t reconcile what happened to the horse’s leg, and I ran to my aunt, who told me he would have to be killed because there was no coming back from that type of injury.
 It hit me then, the thoroughbreds I would watch trot around the paddock in the morning were beautiful beings who were meant to be free too.